-Buffalo NY CEO’s are concerned about Innovation, Goal Setting and Assessment, plus Societal and Market Change.
+Buffalo, NY, CEOs are concerned about Innovation, goal setting, assessment, and societal and Market Change.

 I recently attended the Buffalo Niagara Partnerships CEO’s Speak event.
 The talk shared survey data from 427 business leaders in all sectors; the Siena College Research Institute did the survey.

-An area of focus is the shifts or impacts of innovation and market change or the increase in felt complexity of the business leaders.
+An area of focus is the shifts or impacts of innovation and market change or the business leaders’ increased complexity.

-Business Strengths: mainly internal and can be seen or understood through obvious and complicated thinking.
+Business Strengths: mainly internal and can be seen or understood through clear and complicated thinking.

-- Obvious – there exist current best practices and the CEO’s can find or ask others how to improve.
+- Obvious – current best practices exist, and the CEOs can find or ask others how to improve.
 The ambiguity is limited to the process data and the understanding of the pieces that make the whole – optimize the pieces the whole will improve.

 Business Weaknesses: mainly external and cannot be clearly seen or project-managed.
 Progress happens through complexity framing, looking for patterns, and innovation.

 - Complex – cause and effect are not obvious, and changes to one area will affect many other areas in unknown or unknowable ways.
 For sense to be made of progress, the CEO and organization have to look for patterns and attempt multiple safe-to-fail experiments while seeking what is working to amplify and not working to dampen.

 How can a CEO or Leadership Team lessen or improve their weaknesses?